asliamproject/aws-bootcamp-cruddur-2023/journal/week4.md

 cruddur=# \x auto #Expanded display is used automatically. cruddur=# SELECT * FROM activities;
 ```
+### Create new activities with a database insert.
+replace the hardcoded user_handle value with user name sas.

 ## Ref:
 1.[aws cli rds instance]